johanneskern/gm_ethzurich/README.md

 description: GM Week initiatives are happening all over the world whenever
              there is a large gathering of blockchain and cryptocurrencies enthusiasts around.
-The Prague GM is no different.
+The Zürich GM is no different.
-             This is a voluntary initiative which was formed around the ETHPrague 2022 and which will provide an overview and support for all the blockchain technology related events happening in Prague between June 3rd and June 12th 2022.
+             This is a voluntary initiative which was formed around the ETHPrague 2022 and which will provide an overview and support for all the blockchain technology related events happening in Zürich between April 10th and April 16th 2023.

-tagline: 3.
-June - 12.
-June 2022
+tagline: 10.
+April - 16.
+April 2023

 features:
-- title: Paralelni Polis
+- title: UZH – University of Zürich
-  details: The unique crypto-only hacker base which is facilitating a
-    discussion platform for topics related to tech, art and science.
+  details: The University of Zürich is a public research university located in the city of Zürich, Switzerland.
+This year, it will be hosting Ethereum Zürich hackathon and a conference.

 footer: